elunna/nerfhack-changelog/README.md

 * Vampires now start the game with infravision.
 * Silver weapons generate more often when playing as a vampire.
 * Vampires cannot handle silver items or weapons.
 They also cannot wear silver rings or zap silver wands.
 When the player is ready to perform the invocation, they may apply the silver bell on the invocation square, but otherwise silver items are unusable for vampires.
+* Vampires won't receive any silver artifact gifts from their gods.
 * Vampires cannot handle garlic.

 * Vampires are Inherently Evil (from EvilHack)